 Ganjifā cards game was perhaps introduced here through the Mughals as there is no tradition of playing Dasavatara here, which is popular in Puri.
 Here 8 colours (Atha Rangi) or 8 suits cards is traditionally played.

 8 suits cards had been initiated by Emperor Akbar.
-These were Ghulam (servant), Taj (crown), Shamesher (sword), Asharfi (Gold Coin), Chang (harp), Barat (Document), Tanka (Silver Coin) and Gimah (merchandise).
-In Digapahandi packs one finds close resemble with the Mughal names, such as Gulama (Mughal: Ghulam).
+These were Ghulam (servant), Taj (crown), Shamsher (sword), Asharfi (Gold Coin), Chang (harp), Barat (Document), Tanka (Silver Coin) and Gimah (merchandise).
+In Digapahandi packs, one finds close resemble with the Mughal names, such as Gulama (Mughal: Ghulam).
 Chenga (Mughal: Chang), Someswara (Mughal: Shamsher) and Barata (Mughal: Barat).
-The other four colours are Surjya (Sun), Chandra (moon), Phula (flower) and kumancha.
+The other four colours are Surjya (Sun), Chandra (moon), Phula (flower) and Kumancha.
 Besides Ganjapā, there are three other games played traditionally at Digapahandi, which are explained by the players in the film here.

-Digapahandi was also a thriving center of art and culture during it’s hey days.
+Digapahandi was also a thriving centre of art and culture during its heydays.
 However, most of its tangible heritage is lost with the ravage of time.

 Author – Jitu Mishra